rsnarang/Gene_Drive_Simulator_Public/README.md

 A genetic disease can cause males of a mammalian population to carry a mutated that gene that renders newborn females infertile.
 This simulator checks to see how the spread of a genetic disease affects total population numbers for a period of time.

+Each curves is a simulation run with their respective number of mutated males added to the population each year.

 These are our results for version 0.1 of the simulator.

 For 80% success rate: